bernardo-torres/bernardo-torres.github.io/_pages/bio_cv.md

 I am currently working on topics ranging from music source separation using synthesis, signal processing informed deep learning and differentiable digital signal processing.
 I am generally interested in audio signal processing, machine learning and the crossroads between the two.

+I have also taken a particular interest recently in contemplative practices, especially meditation, and philosophy.